 Anytime you’re buying construction equipment, whether it’s new or used, it can be overwhelming trying to figure out how to stick to your budget and still get a high quality piece of machinery.
-Here are a few tips for buying your next excavator.
+Here are a few tips for buying a used excavator.

 First, check your budget